Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Electromagnetic decay widths

-where $ |\phi_{A},k_A,J_A, {M_{J_A}}\rangle$ and $|\phi_{A'}k_{A'}, J_{A'}, {M_{J_A}}-1 \rangle $ are the initial and final states, respectively. $\phi_A$ stands for the flavor wave function and $k_A$ are the nodes.
+where $ |\phi_{A},k_A,J_A, {M_{J_A}}\rangle$ and $|\phi_{A'},k_{A'}, J_{A'}, {M_{J_A}}-1 \rangle $ are the initial and final states, respectively, which are defined in Eq.~\ref{eq:states}.
 These states diagonalize the Hamiltonian in Eq.~(\ref{eq:mass}), whose parameters are fitted to the experimental observed bottom baryon states reported by the PDG \cite{ParticleDataGroup:2024cfk}, and therefore fixed in advance (see Table I of Ref.~\cite{Garcia-Tecocoatzi:2023btk}).

 To evaluate $A_{M_{J_A}}$, the electromagnetic Hamiltonian in Eq.~(\ref{Hem}) is rewritten in terms of the $\hat{U}_j$ and $\hat{T}_{j,-}$ operators, yielding the following compact form:

 With this compact form, it is simpler to evaluate the transition amplitudes $A_{M_{J_A}} $ of Eq.~\ref{emtransition}.
 Then $A_{M_{J_A}} $ becomes: